Debasishsaha123/Student-Database-Management-System/README.md

 ![smg2](https://user-images.githubusercontent.com/100334542/178456821-6ebcc431-2569-41af-9f80-dd4869aafbd0.gif)

-Purpose of project is to maintain details of the students such as storing information about:
+Purpose of project is to maintain details of the students such as storing information about 1.Student id

-*1.Student id

-*2.Student Name
+2.Student Name

-*3.Roll no
+3.Roll no

-*4.DOB

-*5.Mail
+4.DOB

+5.Mail

-*6.Phone No
+6.Phone No

-*7.Address

-*8.Gender

-*9.Division

-*10.Semester

-*11.Year

-*12.Course

-*13.Department

-*14.Teacher**
+7.Address

+8.Gender

+9.Division

+10.Semester

+11.Year

+12.Course

+13.Department

+14.Teacher

 ## Requirements

-Tkinter
+**Tkinter**

 ![image](https://user-images.githubusercontent.com/100334542/178457537-ccaa5bf6-dc7d-4a49-a24a-ee1ca360d27d.png)

 Tkinter is the standard GUI(Graphical User Interface) library for Python.
 Python when combined with Tkinter provides a fast and easy way to create GUI applications.
 Tkinter provides a powerful object-oriented interface to the Tk GUI toolkit.

-MySQL
+**MySQL**

 ![image](https://user-images.githubusercontent.com/100334542/178457860-2552f5f2-23ee-44a4-8f95-208ad9566759.png)